xSkjj/TkinterSlots/README.md

 soothe your gambling addiction without losing any real money

-This was a school project: make a Slots program, but with Tkinter
+This was a school project: make a Slots program using Tkinter